Punjab Tractors Ltd.

-Punjab Tractors was the first Indian company to indigenously manufacture agricultural tractors in India, aptly named as Swaraj – giving a new dimension to the concept of self-reliance put forth by MK Gandhi.
-The seeds of this organization were sown in Central Mechanical Engineering Research Institute (CMERI), Durgapur (West Bengal) in 1960s in the form of a design project, which later took the form of an organization in Mohali (Punjab).
+Punjab Tractors was the first Indian company to manufacture agricultural tractors indigenously.
+The brand was named Swaraj, a term associated with self-reliance, a concept promoted by Mahatma Gandhi.
+The company originated from a design project initiated in the 1960s at the Central Mechanical Engineering Research Institute (CMERI), Durgapur (West Bengal), and later developed into an organization based in Mohali, Punjab.

 Swaraj division is a tractor and farm equipment making company which is owned by Mahindra & Mahindra Ltd. Formerly known as Punjab Tractors Limited, the company was taken over by Mahindra Group in 2007 and subsequently in 2009, the name was changed to swaraj division.

 History

 It was in 1964 that the then Prime Minister of India, Pt.
 Jawaharlal Nehru invited Man Mohan Suri to join as Director of CMERI.
 In April 1965, on Suri's invitation, Chandra Mohan quit Indian Railways and joined CMERI.
 In August 1965, Man Mohan Suri accompanied Prime Minister Lal Bahadur Shastri’s delegation to Moscow as a technical expert and returned with the idea of manufacturing 20HP tractors for small farmers at a rate of around 12000 tractors per annum.
 In September 1965, a five-page proposal was submitted to Union Planning Commission (Subsequently changed to Niti Aayog) and the project was assigned.